jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/StrategyPatternPractice/Task4/task.md

-Clean the main method and create instances of `PaymentProcessor`, passing the appropriate payment strategy during object creation.
+In the main method, create an instance of `PaymentProcessor`, passing the appropriate payment strategy during object creation.

 <div class="hint" title="Refactoring hint">